JuliaLang/julia/doc/src/manual/modules.md

 You can also debug some precompilation failures with environment variables.
 Setting `JULIA_VERBOSE_LINKING=true` may help resolve failures in linking shared libraries of compiled native code.
-See the `devdocs` section of the manual for further details.
+See the **Developer Documentation** part of the Julia manual, where you will find further details in the section documenting Julia's internals under "Package Images".